Huntingtown High School: Campus

 The HHS campus features, aside from its building and traffic pattern: a football field, softball and baseball fields, a track, eight tennis courts and an assortment of practice fields and storm-water management ponds.
 The large, 3-story building is surrounded by these and two parking lots exiting onto Maryland Route 4.
 There is also a nature trail/cross country path which runs through the woods surrounding the building.

 Academics

 Huntingtown offers 21 Advanced Placement courses, as well as honors and standard classes.

 Athletics

 HHS hosts a variety of sports teams directed by VaShawne Gross.
-The Hurricanes compete in the Southern Maryland Athletic Conference (SMAC) and the 3A South Region of the Maryland Public Secondary Schools Athletic Association.
+The Hurricanes compete in the Southern Maryland Athletic Conference (SMAC).
+They also compete in the 3A South Region of the Maryland Public Secondary Schools Athletic Association.
 Fall sports include football, boys' and girls' soccer, field hockey, cross country, golf, and volleyball.
 Winter sports include swimming, boys' and girls' basketball, indoor track, wrestling, and ice hockey.
 There are also cheer and dance teams for both the fall and winter.
 Spring sports include boys' and girls' lacrosse, softball, baseball, track and field, and tennis, and cheer.